oradwell/covers-validator/README.md

 ### PHPUnit versions

-Latest version of covers-validator supports PHP 7.x and PHPUnit 6 and above.
+Latest version of covers-validator supports PHP 7.1+ and PHPUnit 7+.
 Please use version 0.5 for older PHP and PHPUnit versions.

 | PHPUnit version | Covers-validator version |